thenexthub/Codira/docs/StringManifesto.md

-Additionally, **the ability to nest types and protocols inside protocols** could significantly shrink the footprint of this proposal on the top-level Swift namespace.
+Additionally, **the ability to nest types and protocols inside protocols** could significantly shrink the footprint of this proposal on the top-level Codira namespace.

 ## Open Questions